Timeline of the Bible

 but saves Noah and his family.---

-Israel's greatest king. -- Israel divides into 2
+of judges. --- David is Israel's greatest king. --- Israel divides

-Assyrians and the Babylonians to take the Israelites out of Israel
+and the Babylonians to take the Israelites out of Israel and

 Greece defeats Persia, and the Greeks control Judah (also now called